-- Contractors acknowledge that compliance with the Training Policy is a mandatory precondition to the award of eligible government contracts. - Grant recipients acknowledge that compliance with the Training Policy is a mandatory condition of the Funding Agreement with applicable Annexures Indigenous project.
+- The contractor's compliance with the Training Policy is a mandatory precondition to the award of eligible government contracts, including meeting the requirements of an Indigenous project. - Ensure that a grant recipient's compliance with the Training Policy is a mandatory condition of the Funding Agreement with applicable Annexures, including meeting the requirements of an Indigenous project.